-Another squeeze-out method is available under TCC article 141, pursuant to which the merging entities (public and private alike) in a merger transaction may decide in the merger agreement either to:
+Another squeeze-out method is available under article 141 of the TCC, pursuant to which the merging entities (whether public or private) in a merger transaction may decide in the merger agreement either to:

-- pay cash consideration to the shareholders of the non-surviving entity pro rata to their shareholding interests; or - offer to those shareholders the choice between (i) such cash consideration or (ii) shares in the surviving entity pro rata to their shareholding interests.
+- pay cash consideration to the shareholders of the non-surviving entity pro rata to their shareholding interests; or - offer to those shareholders the choice between (1) the cash consideration or (2) shares in the surviving entity pro rata to their shareholding interests.

-In order for such a clause to be valid, the merger agreement needs to be approved by shareholders holding at least 90 per cent of the voting rights in the non-surviving company (TCC article 151/5).
+For such a clause to be valid, the merger agreement must be approved by shareholders holding at least 90 per cent of the voting rights in the non-surviving company (TCC article 151/5).

-The TCC also includes an additional squeeze-out right (applicable to public and private companies alike) in article 208, pursuant to which a controlling entity (ie, the right may not be used by individual shareholders) holding at least 90 per cent of the shares or voting rights in another company may be able to squeeze out the minority, through a court proceeding, if the minority is 'preventing the operation of the company, acting against the principle of good faith, creating discernible hardship or acting recklessly'.
+The TCC also includes an additional squeeze-out right (applicable to public and private companies) in article 208, pursuant to which a controlling entity (ie, the right may not be used by individual shareholders) holding at least 90 per cent of the shares or voting rights in another company may be able to squeeze out the minority, through a court proceeding, if the minority is 'preventing the operation of the company, acting against the principle of good faith, creating discernible hardship or acting recklessly'.
 If the company's shares are listed on a stock exchange the applicable purchase price will be the prevailing trading price.
-If the shares are not traded on an exchange or if the trading price is not fair, the purchase price will be their true value or a price calculated under a generally accepted method (ie, the same calculation method as applies to the minority exit right under TCC article 202 described in question 7).
+If the shares are not traded on an exchange or if the trading price is not fair, the purchase price will be their true value or a price calculated under a generally accepted method (ie, the same calculation method as applies to the minority exit right under TCC article 202).